avgoncharova/blackjackpack/README.md

 # blackjackpack
 Black Jack written in Python.

-I am currently in process of unit testing on the code.
-I will be posting improved code versions in here.
+I am currently in process of testing the code.I will be posting improved versions as I work out the bugs.